-1. Before it will allow Michael Colosi to build a modest home on his own property, Charlotte County demands that he first pay an enormous and arbitrary fee because a federally protected bird, the Florida scrub-jay, might nest on his land.
-But the U.S. Constitution requires that when a government orders property owners to pay fees like this, it must first demonstrate not only that the fee will offset the impacts of the proposed use of land, but that the fee is "roughly proportional" to those demonstrated impacts.
-Here, however, Charlotte County did not engage in that mandatory process, and established its fees based on the overall size of the property, not simply the portion where Mr. Colosi would build his home.
-Instead of even a rough tailoring of the money demanded to actual impacts, the County's fee schedule is arranged into arbitrary tiers that increase somewhat exponentially-but not at all proportionally-with the overall size of the property.
-To make matters worse, those fees apply regardless of whether Florida scrub-jay habitat even exists on the property.
-This is unconstitutional.
-The County's fee lacks both a nexus and a rough proportionality to the potential impacts of Mr. Colosi's planned development of a moderately-sized, single-family home.
+1. Before Michael Colosi can build a modest home on his own property, he must either: (1) pay Charlotte County ("County") an enormous and unconstitutional mitigation fee; or (2) seek an even more expensive, more time-consuming, more burdensome, and also unconstitutional permit from the United States Fish and Wildlife Service ("Service").
+All this because a federally protected bird, the Florida scrub-jay, could conceivably nest on his land.

+- 2. The County's fee imposes an unconstitutional condition on Mr. Colosi's right to make reasonable use of his property.
+The Constitution requires that when a government conditions the use of private property on a requirement to pay mitigation fees, it must first demonstrate not only that the fee will offset some impacts created by the proposed use of land, but that the fee is "roughly proportional" to those demonstrated impacts.
+Here, however, Charlotte County ties its fees to the overall size of the platted lot, not the area that would be actually impacted by the proposed development.
+The fees apply regardless of whether Florida scrub-jay habitat exists on the property.
+Rather than roughly tailoring the fees to actual impacts, the County's fees are arranged into arbitrary tiers that increase somewhat exponentially-but not at all proportionally-with the overall size of the property.
+This is The County's fee lacks both a nexus and rough unconstitutional. proportionality to the potential impacts of Mr. Colosi's planned development of a moderately-sized, single-family home. - 3.
+In this case, Mr. Colosi's ability to alternatively seek an individual permit from the Service does not eliminate the unconstitutional condition on his right to build a home on his property-the federal regulation that imposes the permit requirement is itself unconstitutional.
+Regulation of the Florida scrub-jay-a purely intrastate species with no commercial or economic value-does not substantially affect interstate commerce and thus exceeds Congress'

-2. The federal regulation underlying the County's development fees is also unconstitutional.
-Regulation of the Florida scrub-jay-a purely intrastate species with no commercial or economic value-does not substantially affect interstate commerce and thus exceeds Congress' limited authority under the Commerce and Necessary and Proper Clauses.
+limited authority under the Commerce and Necessary and Proper Clauses.
 Therefore, it is unconstitutional under the Constitution's enumerated powers in U.S. Const. art.
 I, § 8.
+Whichever way Mr. Colosi turns, he would be forced to comply with regulations that unconstitutionally burden his fundamental right to make reasonable use of his property.